MoArtis/Unity-SV-FlexMotion-Website/input/documentation/use-flexmotion-containers/flexmotion-1d.md

 Thus, short clips might be going way faster and longer clips, way slower.
 The **Averaged Lengths Excluded Index** settings help mitigate this issue by excluding from the computation a clip that deviate significantly in length.
 - **None**: Don't apply any equalizing on the clip lengths.

-For comparison, here is the same blended motion but using the weighted method instead of none:
+For comparison, here is how the same blended motion looks using the weighted method:

 <div Class="text-center">
 <video autoplay muted loop src="/img/documentation/use-flexmotion-assets-weighted-length.webm" width="75%"></video>